Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Evaluating English Multilingual Ability for Multilingual CFT

 Here, $\mathbf{E}_\Theta(D_i)\in\mathbb{R}^d,~\forall i\in\{1,2\}$ is the normalized mean embedding across samples in $D_i$. \end{definition}

 Higher the DES score, more similar the embedding, i.e., greater similarity between $D_1$ and $D_2$.
 For $\Theta$, we use the language-agnostic sentence-tokenizer LaBSE~\cite{feng2020languageagnostic}.
 We compute DES by encoding 500 random samples from \alp, \malp, \orca, and \morca, and measure $f_\textsf{DES}$ for each pair.

-Fixing \alp\ as the Phase 1 dataset $D_1$, when the Phase 2 dataset $D_2$ is \malp, the DES score is 0.924 and 0.792 for \morca.
-When $D_1$ is \orca, the DES score for \morca\ as $D_2$ is 0.953 and 0.774 when $D_2$ is \malp.
-For dataset pairs with similar tasks, we see a high DES score and relatively low scores for datasets with different tasks.
-That is, DES captures the (pair-wise) variation in task abilities of these datasets.
+Table \ref{tab:des} presents the numbers.
+For dataset pairs with similar datasets, we see a high DES score and relatively low scores for dissimilar datasets.
+DES captures the (pair-wise) variation in instruction similarity of these datasets.

-\textbf{Model Parameter Difference (MPD).} Another method of quantifying the similarity of tasks for two datasets $D_1$ and $D_2$ is to compute the difference between the parameters of models $\Theta_1$ (fine-tuned on $D_1$) and $\Theta_2$ (fine-tuned on $D_2$).
+\paragraph{Model Parameter Difference (MPD).} Another method of quantifying the similarity of instructions for two datasets $D_1$ and $D_2$ is to compute the difference between the parameters of models $\Theta_1$ (fine-tuned on $D_1$) and $\Theta_2$ (fine-tuned on $D_2$).
 Geometrically, the difference of the parameters captures the representation shift of $\Theta_2$ in the space defined by $\Theta_1$.
-If $D_1$ \& $D_2$ encode the same tasks, the combined shift by $\Theta_2$ should be relatively lower, compared to the shift if $D_1$ \& $D_2$ encode different tasks.
+If $D_1$ \& $D_2$ encode the same datasets, the combined shift by $\Theta_2$ should be relatively lower, compared to the shift if $D_1$ \& $D_2$ encode different intstructions.
 Formally,

 \begin{definition}[Model Parameter Difference (MPD)] Given any two models $\Theta_1$ and $\Theta_2$ fine-tuned on self-instruct datasets $D_1$ and $D_2$ respectively, from the same base model $\Theta_B$, let MPD be the function $f_\textsf{MPD}:\Theta \times \Theta \rightarrow \mathbb{R}_{\geq 0}$ s.t.